-Professional Development Stream: A distinctive feature of the programme is the professional development stream, which cuts across the three levels of the programme and is embedded as a core module in the curriculum at every level.
+Professional Development Stream: A distinctive feature of the programme is the professional development stream, which cuts across multiple levels of the programme.
 This stream aims to document graduates' developmental journey, offering learners a consistent narrative of their educational journey to present to potential employers.